 If you are facing charges for committing a DUI while in possession of a child that is under 14, we highly encourage you to contact our law firm for a free case evaluation?
 This offense is very serious.
 If found guilty, you could be ordered to spend time in prison, pay thousands in fines, as well as have to answer to social services.
 The safety of a person’s children can be called into question when a parent is found to be driving while intoxicated with a child in the car.
 Don’t waste time before receiving information about your potential penalties.
-Call our firm today to speak with an Orange County DUI lawyer for up to one hour for free.
+Call our firm today to speak with an DUI defense attorney for up to one hour for free.

 When a minor’s life is placed at risk due to a dui offender’s negligence, sentencing is enhanced under this code.